 FORD, William Henry.
-25. Farrier Quarter Master Serjeant Regimental number 100 with KEH.
-Farrier Quartermaster Sergeant Major William Henry Ford was born on 18/04/1874 in Berrington, Surrey, England and served with the 106th (Staffordshire) Coy Imperial Yeomanry as Farrier Serjeant, 20679 in the Boer War before enlisting in the King’s Colonials Imperial Yeomanry on the 16th March 1903 with enlistment papers stating prior service in the Royal Field Artillery.
-He re-enlisted in King Edward’s Horse on 1st March 1913, was embodied 5th August 1914, landed in France 2nd June 1915 and discharged on the 15th March 1916 due to his age.
-Awarded Silver War Badge 71432 and 1914/15 Star Trio.
+25. Farrier Quarter Master Serjeant.
+Regimental number 100 with KEH.
+Farrier Quartermaster Sergeant Major William Henry Ford was born on 18/04/1874 in Berrington, Surrey, England and served with the 106th (Staffordshire) Company, Imperial Yeomanry as Farrier Serjeant, 20679 in the Boer War before enlisting in the King’s Colonials Imperial Yeomanry on the 16th March 1903.
+His enlistment papers state prior service in the Royal Field Artillery.
+He re-enlisted in King Edward’s Horse on 1st March 1913, was embodied 5th August 1914, landed in France 2nd June 1915 and was discharged on the 15th March 1916 due to his age.
+Awarded Silver War Badge 71432 and 1914/15 Star trio.
 Shown in accompanying photograph with his field blacksmith's forge at Latimer Camp in 1903.

 FORREST, Harold Archibald.
 940, Private.
 1914-15 Star (940 Pte.
 H. A. Forrest.
 K. Edw.
 H.); British War and Victory Medals (940 Pte.
 H. A. Forrest.
 K. Edw.
 H.).
 Harold Archibald Forrest was born in Streatham in 1889 and attested for General Service on 4/09/1914, giving his profession as Assistant Riding Master.
 He served during the Great War with King Edward's Horse on the Western Front from 5/05/1915, and, having subsequently transferred to the 2nd Battalion, Lancashire Fusiliers, was discharged on account of wounds on 9/08/1918 (entitled to Silver War Badge).
 He died in Rochford, Essex, in 1948.
 Medals sold by Dix Noonan Webb auctioneers, UK in 2017.

 FORT, George Seymour.
 Honourable.
 Lieutenant King's Colonials 1902 and commanded 2nd Troop (New South Wales), 'C' Squadron (Australasian) in 1903 (Photograph see Figure 4).
 Captain in King's Colonials 2/07/1904.